Royal Icing Recipe

 Several colors of royal icing used to decorate sugar cookies

-Icing: Royal icing can be stored in the fridge for up to 2 weeks.
-Be sure to place a piece of plastic directly on top of the icing to avoid a crusty top.
-Be sure to give the icing a good mix before using.
+• STORE.
+This easy royal icing recipe can be stored in the fridge for up to 2 weeks.
+Place a piece of plastic directly on top of the icing to avoid a crusty top.
+Give the icing a good mix before using it.

-Storing decorated cookies: The cookies MUST be completely dry before stacking them to store.
-You’ll need at least 3 hours, but can take up to 8 hours.
-Just be patient.
-You do not want to ruin your cookies by stacking them before they are ready.
-Store in an airtight container for about a week.
+• Store decorated cookies.
+The cookies MUST be completely dry before stacking them to store (takes 3-8 hours).
+Store in an airtight container at room temperature for about a week.
 Separate the layers using parchment or wax paper.

 White royal icing on star shaped cookies